Emergent Replica Conformal Symmetry in Non-Hermitian SYK$_2$ Chains: Model and setup

 We aim to understand the steady states under the non-Hermitian dynamics.
 We consider preparing the system in some initial state $|\psi_0\rangle$.
 For a given disorder configuration, at time $T$, the system is in the state

-We are interested in understanding the emergence of the criticality in the non-unitary dynamics shown above \cite{liu2020non}.
-A natural object to study is the Keldysh equal-time two-point function evaluated on the steady state.
-However, in random system, the disorder averaged $\overline{\left<\chi_x^i\chi_0^j\right>}$ vanishes, and we should instead consider the disorder averaged squared correlators.
-We define two types of the squared correlators as These correlators measure the fluctuations of two-point functions over disorder realizations.
+We are interested in understanding the emergence of the criticality in the non-unitary dynamics \cite{liu2020non,garcia2021replica}.
+A natural object to study is the Keldysh equal-time two-point function evaluated on the steady state with $T\rightarrow \infty$.
+However, in random systems, the disorder averaged correlator $\overline{\left<\chi_x^i\chi_0^j\right>}$ vanishes, and we should instead consider the disorder averaged squared correlators.
+We define two types of squared correlators as These correlators measure the fluctuation of two-point functions over disorder realizations.

 The computation of the correlation functions for disordered quantum systems generally requires the introduction of additional disorder replicas.
 However, for the SYK-like models in the large-$N$ limit, the saddle point solution is diagonal in the disorder replicas \cite{maldacena2016remarks,kitaev2018soft,gu2020notes}.
 Consequently, $F_1$ and $F_2$ can be represented as four-point functions on the replicated partition function in a single disorder replica: